ANewGitHuber/1-gram-NLP-Model-to-Predict-Salary-from-Job-Description-Text/README.md

 # A Unigram NLP Model to Predict Salary from Job Description Text

-This project establishes a 1-gram language model to predict salary from job description text.
+This project establishes a unigram language model to predict salary from job description text.

 ## N-gram Language Model